G3rrry/SkatClassificationML/README.md

 # SkatClassificationML
 Machine Learning project about a classification problem of Skat cards.
+Done fully in a Jupyter Notebook.